-The PEGylation reagent used was Thermo Scientific $MS(PEG)8$.
-Sample preparation followed the procedure outlined in the reagent instruction sheet.4 The reagent was reconstituted to 250 mM in DMSO and then diluted to 10 mM in phosphate buffered saline (PBS) for the immunoglobulin G (IgG) study.
-Since the online reaction was spread over several hours, the second dilution used DMSO for this process.
-It should be noted that when performing online preparations with DMSO, this reagent has a freezing point of 19 °C so tray cooling should be avoided.
+The PEGylation reagent used was Thermo Scientific MS(PEG)8.
+Sample preparation followed the procedure outlined in the reagent instruction sheet.4 The reagent was reconstituted to 250 mM in DMSO and then diluted to 10 mM in phosphate buffered saline (PBS) for the IgG study.
+Since the on-line reaction was spread over several hours, the second dilution used DMSO for this process.
+It should be noted that when performing on-line preparations with DMSO, this reagent has a freezing point of 19 °C so tray cooling should be avoided.

-Two proteins were evaluated in these experiments.
-The first protein, rabbit serum IgG (2 mg/mL), was prepared manually by hand pipetting the buffer, protein and PEGylation reagent (Table 1, volume in μ L) into vials, waiting 30 min and then quenching the reaction with 5 μ L additions of 1 M Tris HCl at pH 7.5.
-The second protein, bovine serum albumin (BSA) (2 mg/mL, Sigma), was prepared robotically by adding similar volumes of each reagent as the IgG sample set, but using individual autosampler injection programs to perform reagent additions, waiting and finally injecting the sample.
-Standards were also prepared online according to the volumes shown in Table 1.
+Two proteins were evaluated in this analysis.
+The first protein, rabbit serum IgG (2 mg/mL), was prepared manually by hand pipetting the buffer, protein and PEGylation reagent (Table 1) into vials, waiting 30 minutes and then quenching the reaction with 5 μL additions of 1 M Tris HCl at pH 7.5.
+The second protein, bovine serum albumin (BSA) (2 mg/mL, Sigma), was prepared robotically by adding similar volumes of each reagent as the IgG sample set, but using individual autosampler injection programs.
+Standards were also prepared on-line according to the volumes shown in Table 1.